Slow cooker rump roast is tender & shreds easily! Crockpot beef pot roast with vegetables like potatoes & carrots is a healthy & easy dinner!

 Ingredients

-Worchestershire sauce – This is the main ingredient in steak sauce, and by adding it to the slow cooker, you get a slightly tangy flavor in this rump roast!
+- Worchestershire Sauce – This is the main ingredient in steak sauce, and by adding it to the slow cooker, you get a slightly tangy flavor in this rump roast!
+If you’re gluten-free or allergic to shellfish, make sure to check your labels.

-Potatoes – The potatoes get really tender in this recipe, so make sure to cut them in larger chunks so they don’t turn to mush.
+- Potatoes – The potatoes get really tender in this recipe, so make sure to cut them into larger chunks so they don’t turn to mush.

-Homemade ranch seasoning – I like to use my homemade, salt-free ranch seasoning made from dried herbs and spices.
-Grab that recipe here.
+- Homemade Ranch Reasoning – I like to use my homemade, salt-free ranch seasoning made from dried herbs and spices, but you’re welcome to swap in a store-bought seasoning packet if you prefer.

-Unsalted butter – Make sure to use grass-fed, unsalted butter if you can.
+- Unsalted Butter – Make sure to use organic, grass-fed, unsalted butter if you can.
 That is the healthiest and most natural type of butter you can buy!

 Substitutions